ufcg-lsd/asperathos/quick-start.md

    support the deployment of the cluster.
 The config file generate by this tutorial will be used in the following steps.

-### How to create a docker image to consume a kubejobs workload?
+### How to create a docker image to consume a KubeJobs workload?

 #### I. Creating a Python application that knows how to consume the redis workload:

 1. The application must know how to use the redis API.
-   In Python, the application looks like this:
+   As an example, take the following simple worker.
+It consume an item from redis, which is a URL.
+The worker then downloads the content of the URL and prints to stdout.
-   (In this example this job will just print the content of the workload in the console)
+   In Python, the application would look like this:
 ```
 import redis
 import requests